-If you got a Samsung phone or tablet and are having software based issues, you can easily restore the stock firmware on it and fix it yourself.
+If you got a Samsung phone or tablet and are having software-based issues, you can easily restore the stock firmware on it and fix it yourself.
 Flashing a Samsung device is easier than most Android phones.
-This is because Samsung provides their own software that can be used to flash all their phone models (Samsung Kies).
+This is because Samsung provides its own software that can be used to flash all its phone models (Samsung Kies).
 By using the unofficially released Odin tool, the flashing process becomes easier and smoother as compared to Kies.

-The process described below is for flashing any Samsung device back to the original operating system (ROM) and/or for upgrading to any higher or a lesser version of Android version.
+The process described below is for flashing any Samsung device back to the original operating system (ROM) and for upgrading to any higher or a lesser version of the Android version.

 This tutorial is only for Samsung Android smartphones and tablets.
 While we have taken utmost care in describing the procedure in a detailed way, the user must be extra careful with selecting the correct firmware file to install it succesfully.
 If you have any doubts regarding the procedure, we suggest you to drop us a comment below to clear the same.

 Flashing the stock firmwares do not void your device’s warranty or trip KNOX Warranty counter.
 However, if you flash CF-Auto-Root packages or a custom recovery using Odin, doing so will void the warranty.
 Just follow the tutorial to the word carefully and everything will go fine hopefully.
 Technastic will not be responsible for any damages caused to your device.

 Before you proceed to install the firmware on your Samsung device, it’s essential that your device has sufficient battery juice left on it.
 If the battery turns off during firmware flashing, your phone is hard-bricked.
 To avoid any unpleasant experience, make sure your device has 60-70% battery power at least.

 To install firmware successfully, you must enable USB Debugging on your phone and tablet.
 You can find this option under Developer Options.
 If you don’t find it under Settings, here’s is how you can enable it:

 - Open Settings and go to About Device.